 The 13-year-old prodigy holds the title of International Master with a live rating of 2485.
-He scored his first Grand Master norm in April 2017 at the age of 12 years 09 months, becoming the youngest Indian in history to score a GM norm.
+He scored his first Grand Master norm in April 2017 at the age of 12 years 09 months.
+He is the second-youngest Indian in history to score a GM norm.

 In 2017, at the age of 12 years and 08 months, he became the world’s third youngest International Master, second youngest in India and only the fourth ever in the history of Kerala state.